nerves-hub/nerves_key/README.md

 The NervesKey is a configured [ATECC508A or ATECC608A Crypto Authentication](https://www.microchip.com/wwwproducts/en/ATECC508A) chip that's used for authenticating devices with NervesHub and other cloud services.
-At a high level, it is simple HSM that protects one private key by requiring all operations on that key to occur inside chip.
+At a high level, it is a simple hardware security module (HSM) that protects one private key by requiring all operations on that key to occur inside chip.
 The project provides access to the chip from Elixir and makes configuration decisions to make working with the device easier.
 It has the following features:

 1. Provision blank ATECC508A/608A devices - this includes private key generation
 2. Storage for serial number and one-time calibration data (useful if primary